 A trio of sisters from California, HAIM take their name from Este, Danielle, and Alana’s surname.
 The group grew up playing in a cover band, Rockinhaim, with their parents; their father Mordechai was a professional soccer player in Israel.
 Danielle toured as a guitarist for Jenny Lewis and Julian Casablancas, before forming HAIM with her sisters.

 HAIM are a guitar-based band, but their songs are unabashedly full of hooks, glossed up with pop production, and their lyrics are merely vehicles for their lovely harmonies.
-At the time of writing, their career is only two albums old, but at this point, they’re making gorgeous, yet disposable, pop music.
-The group’s primary appeal for me is their three part sibling harmonies, but Danielle’s lead vocals are also likeable and the trio are all good musicians.
+Their first two albums felt slightly disposable to me, especially lyrically, but they significantly upped the ante with their third record, 2020’s Women in Music Part III.
+The group’s primary appeal for me is their three-part sibling harmonies, but Danielle’s lead vocals are also likeable and the trio are all strong musicians.

-HAIM have already enjoyed plenty of attention, seemingly able to bridge the divide between accessibility of radio friendly pop and the authenticity of guitar based rock and roll.
+HAIM have already enjoyed plenty of attention, bridging the divide between the accessibility of radio-friendly pop and the perceived authenticity of guitar-based rock and roll.
 They’ve already built up a reputation as a formidable live act, while they also have personality to spare, especially Este’s notorious bass face.